How to Troubleshoot Your HLS Live Stream

 Live streaming has become simpler and easier than ever before.
 As the technology matures, anyone can begin streaming easily.
-That’s especially true if you use a powerful, easy-to-use streaming platform.
+That’s especially true if you use a powerful, easy-to-use video hosting and streaming platform.
 However, as with any technical procedure, problems can arise.
 This blog is about troubleshooting an HLS live stream.

 In brief, HLS is a streaming media protocol.
 It’s the most popular streaming method in use and is the default here at Dacast.
 HLS is reliable and compatible with modern technology such as adaptive bitrate streaming and H.265.
 It also plays correctly on any modern web browser or device.

 Here’s how to identify and fix problems that may arise with your HLS live stream.